 Referrals: The ASAP Psychologists can also assist Residents/Clinical Fellows and their families locate resources through their medical insurance plan or self-pay providers.

 Residents and Fellows have Anthem as their behavioral health provider.
 To find an in-network provider for Residents and Fellows, please click this link to be directed to the Anthem “Find Care” experience.
 Anthem also offers the Live Health On Line information for additional telehealth services.

 Crisis Services: Please Call Sutter Center for Psychiatry (916) 386-3000 or the National Suicide Prevention Hotline 800-273-8255.

 Additional Wellness Resources:

-- Ginger (PDF) offers confidential mental healthcare through coaching via text-based chats, self-care resources, and video-based therapy and psychiatry for individuals 18 years and older.
+- Headspace Care (formerly Ginger) offers confidential mental healthcare through coaching via text-based chats, self-care resources, and video-based therapy and psychiatry for individuals 18 years and older.
 Support is available anytime, 24/7/365, anywhere, for a variety of mental health challenges you may be struggling with—all from the privacy of your smartphone.
 For more information: UCOP Virtual Behavioral Health

 - Physician Support Line is a national, free, and confidential support line service made up of 600+ volunteer psychiatrists, joined together in the determined hope to provide peer support for our physician colleagues during the COVID-19 epidemic.
 No appointment necessary 1-888-409-0141.